GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Astrophysical implications of

-Assuming the randomization of the angular momentum of binaries during binary-single interactions, the distribution of $\chi_{\rm eff}$ directly after an interaction is expected to be symmetric around $\sim 0$ \citep{Tagawa2020_spin,2017Natur.548..426F}.However, gas torques can re-align the spins, so higher-eccentricity sources may be more likely to have spin tilts drawn from a random distribution than non-eccentric sources in AGN, because these have more recently been through a randomising interaction \citep{Samsing2022}, similarly to the case for field triples.
+Meanwhile, more than $97\%$ of mergers in AGN are predicted to occur in the outer regions of the disk \citep{Tagawa2020}.
+For binaries in these outer regions, binary-single interactions are predicted to occur frequently before GW emissions drive mergers \citep{Tagawa2020,Xue2025}.
+If the angular momentum of binaries during binary-single interactions is randomized, the distribution of $\chi_{\rm eff}$ directly after an interaction is expected to be symmetric around $\sim 0$ \citep{Tagawa2020_spin,2017Natur.548..426F}.
+However, gas torques can re-align the spins, so higher-eccentricity sources may be more likely to have spin tilts drawn from a random distribution than non-eccentric sources in AGN, because these have more recently been through a randomising interaction \citep{Samsing2022}, similarly to the case for field triples.
+As in dense clusters, close to equal mass ratios are favoured in the outer regions of AGN disks, though $q\simeq 0.5$ is possible through hierarchical mergers \citep{Tagawa2021_gap}.

-As in dense clusters, close to equal mass ratios are favoured, though $q\simeq 0.5$ (similar to \event) is possible through hierarchical mergers \citep{Tagawa2021_gap}.
-High eccentricity for mergers in AGN is common through binary-single interactions, or GW capture after single-single interactions \citep{Tagawa2021_ecc,Samsing2022}, similarly to the case for dense clusters.
-Roughly comparing to the inferred parameters of \event, the fraction of mergers with $-0.2 \lesssim \chi_{\rm eff} \lesssim 0.4$, $0.3 \lesssim q \lesssim 0.7$ and $0.3 \lesssim e_{\rm 10} \lesssim 0.5$ is $\sim 0.2$--$2~\%$ for an AGN lifetime of $3$--$10~{\rm Myr}$ in the models M1, M2, M4 and M12 of Ref.~\cite{Tagawa2021_ecc} (see Ref.~\cite{Gayathri2021} for the mass, mass ratio, and spin distributions).
-This small fraction could be enhanced by increasing the lifetime of the AGN disk.
+It is worth noting that many input parameters in the AGN disk channel have not been well constrained or explored, resulting in less robust predictions compared to cluster and triple models.
+It is therefore not so meaningful to compare inferred parameters for \event to the distributions predicted from different AGN outer-disk models, since the variation is so high (compare, for example, the predictions of different models demonstrated in Ref.~\cite{Gayathri2021}).
+The main distinguishing factor for mergers in AGN disks is likely to be an overabundance of highly-eccentric BBH mergers.